MasWag/FalCAuN/README.md

 mvn install --also-make --projects python
 ```

-### Installation of LTSMin 3.1.0 on macOS with ARM Processors
+### Installation of LTSMin 3.1.0 on macOS with ARM processors

-FalCAuN works on macOS with ARM Processors, but the setup of LTSMin is a bit tricky because it only supports `x86_64`.
+FalCAuN works on macOS with ARM processors, but the setup of LTSMin is a bit tricky because it only supports `x86_64`.
 One can still run LTSMin using Rosetta and libtool for `x86_64`.
 You can also build and install LTSMin using Homebrew (for x86\_64): `brew install maswag/scientific/ltsmin-beta`.

 1. Set up Rosetta on the macOS
-2. Install Homebrew for intel processors with `arch -x86_64 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"`
+2. Install Homebrew for Intel processors with `arch -x86_64 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"`
 3. Install `libtool` for `x86_64` with `/usr/local/bin/brew install libtool`

 ### Notes

 - For the matlab module, the unit test on `mvn install` is disabled by default because it takes much time.
 If you want, you can run it by `mvn test -DskipTests=false`.
-    - Perhaps you have to explicitly specify `JAVA_HOME`, for example, `JAVA_HOME=$(/usr/libexec/java_home -v 17) mvn test -DskipTests=False`.
+    - Perhaps you have to explicitly specify `JAVA_HOME`, for example, `JAVA_HOME=$(/usr/libexec/java_home -v 17) mvn test -DskipTests=false`.
-    - Also, the automatic transmission model requires parameters defined in an example by Mathworks.
-To load it, you probably need to set up the example by Mathworks and the path beforehand.
+    - Also, the automatic transmission model requires parameters defined in an example by MathWorks.
+To load it, you probably need to set up the example by MathWorks and the path beforehand.
-        - The example by Mathworks can be opened with `openExample('simulink_automotive/ModelingAnAutomaticTransmissionControllerExample')`
+        - The example by MathWorks can be opened with `openExample('simulink_automotive/ModelingAnAutomaticTransmissionControllerExample')`
         - See `./src/test/resources/MATLAB/initAT.m` for an example to set the path.

 Examples